 Important information (deadlines, events, procedures, etc.) is sent out on a regular basis to your ISU Email account.
 You should check your ISU email account on a weekly basis, at the very least.
 You may also redirect ISU email to a personal email account, or email us to have a different email address added to the English Education Listserv.
 You are held responsible for any failure to notice and/or respond to e-mails from faculty and staff.
 Failure to respond may result in disciplinary action.

-Admission to the English Education sequence is limited and is based on space availability and the competitiveness of the applicant pool.
+Admission to the English Teacher Education sequence is limited and is based on space availability and the competitiveness of the applicant pool.

 A 3.0 GPA in the major, a 2.5 cumulative GPA, C or better in all required major courses, and adherence to all application procedures and deadlines is required for admission to Professional Studies and Student Teaching.
 Admission to Professional Studies and Student Teaching is limited and competitive.
 Deadlines and information about application forms and procedures for admission are available from the Center for Teacher Education and on the English Department website and are strictly enforced.

-To continue in the English Education program, a student must meet the Professional-Based Assessment requirements through the College of Education.
+To continue in the English Teacher Education program, a student must meet the Performance-Based Assessment requirements through the College of Education.
 These consist of Gateways 1, 2, and 3.
 In the event a student chooses to withdraw from the English Education program, s/he relinquishes membership in a particular cohort of teacher candidates.
 Should that student seek readmission, continuance will proceed according to application deadlines for student teaching.
 Students who depart and subsequently return to the English Education program should expect to delay graduation by at least one semester.

 A student whose major GPA falls below 3.0 will be placed on immediate probation.
 If, during the subsequent semester, the student fails to meet this minimum requirement, she or he will be removed from the English Education program and enrolled in the English Studies major.
 A formal application will be required of any student who achieves minimum GPA requirements and wishes to re-enroll.